openfoodfacts/taxonomy-editor/doc/introduction/setup-dev.md

 You can also access the Neo4j Admin Console at `http://localhost:7474/browser/`

 If you modify any file in the React App, the changes will be taken into account instantly.
+However, this feature is not compatible with Windows systems.
+In order to use live reload on a Windows machine, you will need to install and use [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+This will allow you to run the development server in a Linux environment, and the live reload feature will work as expected.

 If you modify any files related to the Python API, you need to restart the `taxonomy_api` container in Docker: `docker-compose restart taxonomy_api`